Cap-Gap Extension

 A cap-gap extension is a provision that extends an eligible F-1 student's status to bridge the gap between the end of their OPT and the beginning of their H-1B status.

-If a student is in a period of post-completion OPT, and they have applied for H-1B temporary worker status, a cap-gap extension would allow the student to stay in the US and continue working during this gap.
+- If a student is in their post-completion OPT period and they have applied for H-1B temporary worker status, a cap-gap extension would allow the student to stay in the US and continue working during this gap.

 Title